 - Make sure your baby is fully away to ensure they finish a full feed (undressing down to a diaper and talking to your little one can help).

 - Feed as soon as they show hunger cues—crying is a late sign of hunger.

-- Keep the household temperature neutral, neither too warm nor too cool.
+- Keep the baby room temperature neutral, neither too warm nor too cool.